Home > Pillows + Cushions > Decorative > Easy Ragged Edge Toss Pillows

 - Match the two lines of stitching at the open end and pin in place.

-- Stitch the two layers together, following along the previous line of stitching.
+- Stitch the two layers together, following along the previous line of stitching, pushing the pillow form to one side as you go.

 - Measure and mark the center of the pillow on both the front and back.